100% Balanced & Complete

 Folic Acid: Aids in the production of red blood cells and found in liver.

-Biotin: Biotin helps to produce healthy skin and hair, and is necessary for growth, digestion, and muscle function.
+Biotin: Helps to produce healthy skin and hair, and necessary for growth, digestion, and muscle function.
 Best sources include beef liver and eggs.
 Raw egg whites contain avidin which destroys biotin and so raw eggs should never be fed to dogs.
 Heat destroys avidin and so cooked eggs are an excellent source of protein for dogs.

-Choline: Choline helps in the development and maintenance of brain and liver cells.
+Choline: Helps in the development and maintenance of brain and liver cells.
 Sources include egg yolks, cooked beef, chicken, turkey and poultry liver.

 Calories are used to measure available energy.
 (ME) Kcal/kg reflects the usable energy after the food is digested.
 A higher number of (ME) Kcal/kg indicates a higher concentration of calories and energy in the food.
-This can be compared to the difference between a sports energy bar and a rice cake.
-The energy bar has much more concentrated calories for energy.
-Similarly, pet foods with higher Kcal/kg provide more concentrated calories and energy from a smaller amount of food, meaning less waste and less clean up.
+Pet foods with higher Kcal/kg provide more concentrated calories and energy from a smaller amount of food, meaning less waste and less clean up.
 Pet foods with a higher Kcal/kg can also save money in the long run since you can feed less while still providing the needed calories for energy.
-The higher the ME number, the better.

 Ash itself is not a nutrient, but represents the total mineral content, or "ash" that would remain after all other nutrients (fat, protein, carbohydrate, fiber, etc.) had burned off.
 Food should contain some ash since minerals are an essential part of any diet.
 However, the total ash should be roughly equivalent to the sum of the minerals listed on the label.
 Higher ash values are typically assumed to be fillers or non-usable minerals that should be avoided.